There are some glossary terms.

 Cervical mucus is the mucus that is secreted from the cervix.
 It is produced by the hormone estrogen in the first phase (follicular phase) of a monthly cycle.

-Clomiphene Citrate is the chemical name for clomid.
-Clomiphene Citrate works to trigger the Follicle Stimulating Hormone (FSH) to start the ovulation process.
+Is the chemical name for clomid.
+Its works to trigger the Follicle Stimulating Hormone (FSH) to start the ovulation process.

 The eggs taken from the ovaries of a fertile woman and donated to an infertile woman to be used in an assisted reproductive technology procedure.